irenedo/pmcli/README.md

 # pmcli

-Multi-platform Marathon CLI written in python using its REST API
+Multi-platform Marathon CLI written in python.

 ## Installation

-Just needs a python interpreter (tested in 2.x) and this python modules:
+Needs a python interpreter (tested in 2.x) and this modules:

 - sys
 - os